-- You may also visit the following websites: www.e4fc.org or www.maldef.org or www.salef.org .
-These sites provide a list of scholarships that do not require you to be a US citizen or a legal permanent resident, and do not ask for a social security number.
+- You may also visit Immigrants Rising, Mexican American Legal Defense and Educational Fund or the Salvadoran American Leadership and Educational Fund.
+These sites provide a list of scholarships that do not require you to be a U.S. citizen or a legal permanent resident, and do not ask for a Social Security number.

-UNDOCUMENTED STUDENTS FAQs
+UNDOCUMENTED STUDENTS & UNIVERSITY ELIGIBILITY

 If I am undocumented, can I go to college?

-- Yes, You can go to any college or university in California, if you meet the admissions requirements.
+- Yes, you can go to any college or university in California if you meet the admissions requirements.